ChaoticOS/Shade/Net Installer/README.md

 ## Net Installer
  -  It's been a long time since **Aqua Development Started**
- -  Almost after 20 builds, We are able to give you an Open Beta
+ -  Almost after 25 builds, We are able to give you a Stable version
- -  It is currently in development.
-So, If you found any Bug then create an **[Issue](https://github.com/ChaoticOS/Shade/issues)** and tell us
+ -  If you found any Bug then create an **[Issue](https://github.com/ChaoticOS/Shade/issues)** and tell us

 ### Installation Procedure:
  -  Download **Ubuntu Minimal<sup>1</sup>** iso or **Ubuntu Server<sup>2</sup>** iso (Downloads Provided Below)